Laszabo/pad-extractor-automation/README.md

-# PAD Extractor Automation for Supplier X
+# PAD Extractor Automation for Supplier Elindus

 > **Specialized automated extraction from three different invoice types of Elindus (elindus.be), a Belgian energy supplier, using Power Automate Desktop.**